asmaamirkhan/DeepLearningNotes/3-CNNConcepts/README.md

 ---
 description: ✨ Improving Neural Networks used in Computer Vision problems
 ---
-# 🚩 Introduction to Convolutional Neural Networks
+# 🚩 Concepts of Convolutional Neural Networks

 > This folder contains **theoric** details about CNNs